CodeByAzriel/autopulse-dashboard/README.md

 Database: MySQL (phpMyAdmin via InfinityFree)

-Development Environment: VS Code
+Development: VS Code

 Hosting: InfinityFree

-Project Status
+🚧 Project Status

-This project is a conceptual and technical foundation, intended to demonstrate:
+This project is a conceptual and technical foundation, built to demonstrate:

 Data structuring